Mango Turmeric Cooler:

 - Few chopped lemon

-In a sauce pan add mango puree and agar agar dissolved in 2 tbsp water.
+- In a sauce pan add mango puree and agar agar dissolved in 2 tablespoon water.

 - You can also add sweetened soda or replace the soda with plain water.